zlatsic/zlatsic/README.md

 # Hi, I'm Zlatan Sičanica

-I'm a software engineer working at Končar - Digital.
-My job involves Python development of backend modules for industrial IoT systems.
+I'm a software engineer working at Bloomreach.
+My job involves Python and Golang development of backend modules for industrial a marketing automation system.
 I am also a doctoral candidate at Unversity of Zagreb, researching machine learning integration methods in industrial IoT.

 ## Tech interests